Finding the right fit

-If you’re a guy, you’ve probably 1) measured your penis; 2) wondered “Am I large or small?” and 3) probably worried about whether you’re large or small.
-Penises come in all shapes and sizes.
-In the same way, condoms come in different shapes and sizes as well, so any man can find a condom that’s right for him.
+If you have a penis, it’s likely that you’ve 1) measured your penis; 2) wondered “am I large or small?” and 3) probably worried about whether you’re large or small.
+Just like the people to whom they’re attached, penises come in all shapes and sizes (some would even argue personalities, but that’s beyond our scope here).
+Condoms come in different shapes and sizes as well, so anyone can find a condom that’s right for them.

 Finding the Right Fit

-A regular condom–one not labeled as having a larger or tighter fit–will work for just about any man.
-Condoms have the ability to stretch, and can usually accommodate even the stoutest guy.
+A regular external condom—one not labeled as having a larger or tighter fit—will work for just about any penis.
+Condoms have an amazing ability to stretch, and can usually accommodate even the stoutest person.

-Men aren’t always happy with the way a condom fits, though.
-One study found that while most men are okay with how condoms fit and feel, a significant number reported having an issue with either the length (too long or short) or width (too loose or tight) of condoms.
+Not everyone is always happy with the way a condom fits, though.
+One study found that while most people with penises are okay with how condoms fit and feel, a significant number reported having an issue with either the length (too long or short) or width (too loose or tight) of condoms.
 This is a problem because lack of satisfaction with fit is one factor associated with not using condoms.

-The good news is that condoms come in a variety of styles and sizes to meet the needs of all different guys.
-So try different ones and experiment!
-It is important to note that a standard variety condom will work for most guys, but if you are unhappy with how the condoms you use feels there are more options.
-Condom sizing stretches beyond length and width, condoms also have different shapes: some are straight, some are flared with extra room at the head, and some are snug at the base.
+Good thing that condoms come in a variety of styles and sizes to meet the needs of all those different people.
+Try different ones!
+Experiment!
+Don’t make it too complicated, as a standard variety condom will work fine for most people.
+But if you’re not thrilled with how the condom you’re using feels, try something different.
+Remember that beyond length and width, condoms have different shapes: some are straight, while other might be flared with extra room at the head, or snug at the base.